Is Santander Consumer USA Holdings Inc. (SC) a Keeper?

 Sponsored

-The average price from analysts is $26.93, which is -$1.85 below the current price.
-SC currently public float of 60.13M and currently shorts hold a 8.90% ratio of that float.
-Today, the average trading volume of SC was 639.12K shares.
+The average price from analysts is $27.00, which is $0.7 above the current price.
+SC currently public float of 60.11M and currently shorts hold a 8.35% ratio of that float.
+Today, the average trading volume of SC was 702.86K shares.

 SC’s Market Performance

-SC stocks went up by 11.98% for the week, with a monthly jump of 20.38% and a quarterly performance of 19.60%, while its annual performance rate touched -2.33%.
-The volatility ratio for the week stands at 6.12% while the volatility levels for the past 30 days are set at 4.65% for Santander Consumer USA Holdings Inc..
-The simple moving average for the period of the last 20 days is 13.65% for SC stocks with a simple moving average of 34.60% for the last 200 days.
+SC stocks went down by -0.46% for the week, with a monthly jump of 17.86% and a quarterly performance of 15.23%, while its annual performance rate touched -3.07%.
+The volatility ratio for the week stands at 1.93% while the volatility levels for the past 30 days are set at 4.02% for Santander Consumer USA Holdings Inc..
+The simple moving average for the period of the last 20 days is 8.16% for SC stocks with a simple moving average of 31.76% for the last 200 days.

 Analysts’ Opinion of SC